 AVMs are computer programs that estimate a property’s market value based on market, economic, and demographic factors.
 Credit unions may employ AVMs for a variety of uses such as loan underwriting and portfolio monitoring.
 A credit union may not rely solely on the results of an AVM to develop an evaluation unless the resulting evaluation is consistent with safe and sound banking practices and these Guidelines.
 (See the Evaluation Development and Evaluation Content sections.)

-Credit unions should establish policies and procedures that govern the use of AVMs and specify the supplemental information that is required to develop an evaluation.
-When the supplemental information indicates the AVM is not an acceptable valuation tool, the credit union’s policies and procedures should require the use of an alternative method or tool.
+Pursuant to Subpart B of NCUA Part 722 (Appraisals), credit unions must establish and maintain policies, practices, procedures, and control systems to ensure that AVMs used by the credit union adhere to quality control standards designed to:

+Ensure a high level of confidence in the estimates produced,

+Protect against the manipulation of data,

+Seek to avoid conflicts of interest,

+Require random sample testing and revies, and

+Comply with applicable nondiscrimination laws.

+These policies, practices, procedures, and control systems should address, at a minimum, the credit union’s selection of an AVM vendor, establishing criteria for when an AVM may be used, and conducting ongoing random sample testing to validate AVM results.

-Selecting an AVM(s)
+Selecting an AVM Vendor

-When selecting an AVM or multiple AVMs, a credit union should:
+When selecting an AVM vendor, a credit union should:

 Perform the necessary level of due diligence on AVM vendors and their models, including how model developers conducted performance testing as well as the sample size used and the geographic level tested (such as, county level or zip code).